 “It’s putting much more weight on the investments of the past than the thinking of liberating yourself from those investments in the future,” said Maureen Crawford Hentz, a vice president of HR for a manufacturing company and career coach for Bravely.

-How Do You Avoid Falling for Sunk Cost Fallacy?
+How to Avoid Falling for Sunk Cost Fallacy

 Using agile practices helps Gehtsoft avoid sunk cost fallacy, Gekht said.
 By working in shorter cycles, the company has more opportunities to adjust to feedback and avoid investing in practices or projects that aren’t working.

 “Our ideas can be wrong.
 How soon can we check if we are right or wrong?
 How soon can we verify our hypothesis, and then make the decision?”
 Gekht said.